-We are studying how sex chromosomes work and are investigating their impact on health, disease and fertility.
+We are studying sex chromosomes and their impact on health, disease and fertility.

 Male and female mammals have genetic and biological differences.
 Females have two X chromosomes, while males have one X chromosome and one Y chromosome.
 These sex chromosomes are responsible for differences in growth, behaviour and health between the sexes.
 We are studying the development, epigenetics, evolution and cell biology of the sex chromosomes in a range of organisms and in vitro models, including human, mouse and opossum.

 Infertility is common, affecting approximately 1 in 4 couples and is increasingly common.
 Sex chromosomes have an important role in the development of the reproductive organs and other tissues.
 Sex chromosome abnormalities are the most common genetic cause of infertility.
 For more information, see here:

 - Disorders of the Sex Chromosomes, WikiLectures, 2020